shomikverma/xtb-workflows/README.md

 I've personally found the statically linked binary to be much more stable, but MacOS doesn't support statically linked binaries so conda is your best bet here.

-Once you have xTB installed, you need to set up some environment variables.
-I've found using the following works well:

-    ulimit -s unlimited
-    export OMP_STACKSIZE=5G
-    export OMP_NUM_THREADS=<ncores>,1
-    export OMP_MAX_ACTIVE_LEVELS=1
-    export MKL_NUM_THREADS=<ncores>

-You can find the number of cores on your computer using `lscpu` on Linux or `sysctl -n machdep.cpu.core_count` on Mac.
-Note that xTB uses single-node computation, which is good to keep in mind if using HPC.

 ### stda

 Statically linked binaries can be found at the [latest release page](https://github.com/grimme-lab/xtb4stda/releases/latest).
 That page also contains the xtb4stda binary.
 Remember to add the directory where you put the binaries to `PATH` to make stda and xtb4stda accessible.